palewire/first-visual-story/readthedocs/index.rst

     Structuring our code this way helps keep things organized, as each file controls one specific part of the page.
 Need to make an adjustment to your chart?
 Go to ``_charts.js``.

-You can include the libraries we installed (or any JavaScript file!) by using ``require()``.
+You can include the libraries we installed (or any JavaScript file!) by using ``import``.
 While with modern versions of D3 you can import only the specific parts of the library needed by your app, we're just going to import the whole library for simplicity.

 .. code-block:: javascript

-    var d3 = require('d3');
+    import * as d3 from "d3";

     // At the end of the _charts.js file console.log('hello, this is my charts file!');

-Now we can use the same ``require()`` method to pull our charts code into ``main.js``.
+Now we can use the same ``import`` method to pull our charts code into ``main.js``.

 You don't have to use this convention, but it's handy as a visual marker of what files are dependent on others.

 .. code-block:: javascript
-    :emphasize-lines: 16
+    :emphasize-lines: 10

     // Main javascript entry point
     // Should handle bootstrapping/starting application